alehed/rex/Readme.md

 Create a file that has `#lang rex` as the first line.

 The initial line is followed by the actual expression.
-Lets take a look at what you can do.
+See the examples section.

 A file is executed by running:
 ```
-racket filename.rkt "String to match"
+racket filename.rkt "String to match" "Second string to match..."
 ```

 For other options and flags consult `racket filename.rkt --help`.